 Sarah started doing freelance work: marketing and admin at first and at some point she decided to see if the apple hadn't fallen too far from the tree.
 Both her parents had been writers and so she thought "why not?"

 Sarah built a business that started with an article for a client who wanted more than she could deliver on her own.
 Offering clients writing, social media, graphic design and web coding, every dime Sarah's business brings in goes to the farm.
 After her team members are paid, after expenses are covered and food is purchased, everything Sarah makes pays for plants, construction on the farm, animals, etc.

 If you've visited us, you know we live very modestly.
 Our house is small (one bedroom) and it's all about the farm.
 The goats, the ducks, the chickens, dogs and cats are a huge part of our life.
 What many people don't know is that over the years we've planted fruit trees from around the tropical world, vegetables and many varieties of bamboo (for construction, a living fence along the property line, furniture, and of course, eating).

-We compost, recycle everything we can and we do this on a meager budget.
+We compost and recycle everything we can.
+Everything we do is on a meager budget.